osumgbachiamaka/DragonsRevenge/README.md

 >>First team who delivers a fully working product wins.
 Criteria to win: website does not have glitches.
 File uploads fine.
 Textual output shows (two variants).

+#     Goodnews...
-So here's the goodnews...we are winning this.
+We are winning this.
 Now lets get to WORK.

 ---------Suggestions--------
 Suggestions are highly welcomed.